mdp/dotp/README.md

 dOTP assumes the following:
 - The QRCode is displayed via a secure channel (HTTPS/SSH)
 - The Challenge QRCode does not prove that the sender displaying the QRCode is the same person that created it.
 If an attacker can insert themselves in the middle of the authentication they can simply intercept the users entry of the OTP and proxy it to the original sender.
 It's therefore imperative that this only be used over an already secure channel!
-- It's primary use will be terminal based authentication where a smaller barcode is prefered.
+- Its primary use will be terminal based authentication where a smaller barcode is prefered.